 Remote Learning Plan

-DFE guidance states that schools should “Develop remote education so that it is integrated into school curriculum planning: Remote education may need to be an essential component in the delivery of the school curriculum for some pupils, alongside classroom teaching, or in the case of a local lockdown.
-All schools are therefore expected to plan to ensure any pupils educated at home for some of the time are given the support they need to master the curriculum and so make good progress.”
+DFE guidance states that schools should “Develop remote education so that it is integrated into school curriculum planning… All schools are therefore expected to plan to ensure any pupils educated at home for some of the time are given the support they need to master the curriculum and so make good progress.”

-In the event of any form of isolation and loss of learning caused by Coronavirus, parents/carers should understand that engagement in remote home education is now compulsory, as is the expectation that our school makes this provision available and accessible.
-However, it is important to note that if your child(ren) are themselves too ill then they should not be expected to engage in remote home education until they are feeling better.
-This information just needs to be communicated with the school office.
+It is important to note that if your child(ren) are themselves too ill then they should not be expected to engage in remote home education until they are feeling better.
+This information just needs to be communicated to the school office as usual.

 How will my child/children access home learning?

-We will continue to use ‘Showbie’ as the main resource for children and parents to access home learning.
+We will use ‘Showbie’ and ‘Zoom’ as our main resources for children and parents to access home learning.
 Children in Year 2 and upwards have been using Showbie in Computing lessons so they can access it more independently. https://www.burscough.lancsngfl.ac.uk/showbie/

 Also, on the school website, there will be further guidance for parents and children.
 There are video clips of some common games the children play in class.
 In the event of a full school closure, the children will have an online home learning pack with familiar resources.
 All of these resources should help support learning at home.

-What will Remote Education look like whilst my child is not at school?
+What will remote learning look like whilst my child is not at school ?

-For the first 2 days of self-isolation, please complete the following:
+For the first day of self isolation, please complete the following:

 - Read their reading book or any books you have at home and fill in the reading record on Showbie

-From Day 3, your child will find all of their activities for the day on their Showbie account.
-If you have any problems with this, please contact the school office and we will rectify the situation with your child’s class teacher as soon as they are able to do so.
+From Day 2, your child will find all of their activities for the day on their Showbie account.
+If you have any problems with this please contact the school office and we will rectify the situation with your child's class teacher as soon as they are able to do so.

 When does my child/ren complete the Remote Education activities?